textadventures/quest/docs/quest5_7.md

 https://github.com/textadventures/quest/issues/681).

 If a room is dark, the game will return a message saying it is too dark to see anything.
 Previously it said nothing (if there was no message set), which I think was a bug.
 Note that the message is the same one that is seen when examining an object and it is too dark to see it.
 It works in English, it might not in other languages.

+The `DiceRoll` function has been expanded to understand "d6" and "4d6+2" (but will still work with existing code).
+A good use of `DiceRoll` is to determine the effect of an attack in an RPG-style game, and the characteristics of the attack can be stored as strings in this form (which is standard in the RPG world).

+The Containers tab in the editor now has comments under the scripts that explains when they run, and that names the flags, "isopen" and "locked", that track its state.